Rwandan franc: History

-The franc became the currency of Rwanda in 1916, when Belgium occupied the previously German colony and the Belgian Congo franc replaced the German East African rupie.
+The Belgian Congo franc became the currency of Rwanda in 1916 after Belgian forces occupied Rwanda, replacing the German East African rupie.
 Rwanda used the currency of the Belgian Congo until 1960, when the Rwanda and Burundi franc was introduced.
-Rwanda began issuing its own francs in 1964, two years after gaining independence.
+Following its independence in 1962, Rwanda began issuing the Rwandan franc in 1964.

 A proposal exists to introduce a common currency, a new East African shilling, for the five member states of the East African Community.
-Whilst originally scheduled to occur by the end of 2012, as of March 2023, a common currency has still yet to be introduced.
+Whilst the target date was before the end of 2012, as of March 2025, the common currency has still yet to be introduced.
+Implimentation has faced delays due to uneven economic development in member states.